BTH Faculty and Instructors

 Dr. Edith Callaghan is a visiting professor at the Department of Strategic Sustainable Development at BTH and professor at FC Manning School of Business, Acadia University, Canada.
 Dr. Callaghan has a B. A. in Economics & Political Science from Bennington College, an MA in the Urban & Environmental Policy from Tufts University and a PhD in Business Administration, Management Policy and Strategy from Boston University, USA.
 Dr. Callaghan has extensive experience in interdisciplinary research and teaching based in a social science perspective.

 Dr. Sophie Hallstedt is a Professor at the Department of Strategic Sustainable Development at BTH.
 Dr. Hallstedt holds a master’s degree in societal design from Luleå University of Technology and a PhD in sustainable product innovation from BTH.
 She has extensive experience in transdisciplinary research and education and was part of the design team that developed the launch version and early iterations of the MSLS programme.
 She was MSLS Programme Director 2008-2009.
 She has also co-developed a master’s program in sustainable product- and service innovation.

 M.Sc.
 Pierre Johnsson is a lecturer at the Department of Strategic Sustainable Development at BTH.
 He has a B.Sc. in electrical engineering from Carleton University, Canada, and a Master’s in Strategic Leadership towards Sustainability from BTH.
 He has extensive experience in strategic management work in companies and municipalities.

 M.Sc.
-Elaine Daly is a lecturer at the Department of Strategic Sustainable Development at BTH.
+Elaine Daly is a lecturer and a PhD student in the Department of Strategic Sustainable Development at BTH.
 The focus of her research is on organisational transformation and the role of employees as changemakers to drive long last sustainable shifts in market-leading corporations.
 She has a B.Eng. in Mechanical and Manufacturing Engineering from Trinity College Dublin, Ireland, and a Master’s in Strategic Leadership towards Sustainability from BTH.
 She has worked in the fields of International Development, Finance and Health as a coach, trainer and consultant.